praj-bellakka/tp/docs/UserGuide.md

 #### Getting food suggestions: `suggest`
-Provides food suggestions for you by filtering food items in the database based on food type (meal, snack, beverage, others) that if consumed, will not exceed the daily calorie goal.
+Provides food suggestions for you by filtering food items in the database based on food type (meal, snack, beverage, others) that if consumed, will not exceed your daily calorie goal.

 Format: `suggest /FOODTYPE [/sort]`